Castelnuovo-Mumford regularity and Ratliff-Rush closure: Introduction

-It is a refinement of the integral closure of $I$ and $\tilde I = I$ if I is integrally closed.
+Let $(A,\mm)$ be an arbitrary local ring and $I$ an arbitrary ideal of $A$.
+The Ratliff-Rush closure of $I$ is defined as the ideal $\tilde I := \bigcup_{n \ge 1} I^{n+1}:I^n.$ It is a refinement of the integral closure of $I$ and $\tilde I = I$ if $I$ is integrally closed.
 If $I$ is a regular ideal, i.e. if $I$ contains non-zerodivisors, $\tilde I$ is the largest ideal sharing the same higher powers with $I$ \cite{RR}.
-In particular, the Ratliff-Rush filtration $\widetilde {I^n}, n \ge 0$, carries important information on the blowups, the associated graded ring of $I$, and the Hilbert function of an $\mm$-primary ideal $I$ (see e.g. \cite{HJLS}, \cite{HLS}, \cite{Ho}, \cite{Sa}).
+In particular, the Ratliff-Rush filtration $\{\widetilde {I^n}\}$, carries important information on the blowups, the associated graded ring of $I$, and the Hilbert function of an $\mm$-primary ideal $I$ (see e.g. \cite{HJLS,HLS,Ho,Sa}).